 The more we explore different land uses, the more complexity we discover, the more we must accept elements of change.

 Much of the UK land area is upland, home to a sliver of our population.
-Of which a tiny slice actually work the land within industries from farming to forestry to conservation and tourism – all relevant topics to an enquiry on rewilding.
+Of which a tiny slice actually work the land within industries from farming to forestry to conservation and tourism – all relevant topics to an enquiry on the uplands.

 I like the word enquiry.
-It’s not talking at a compliant audience, it’s not a bear-pit debate of polarised views, it’s not a vague discussion.
-An enquiry is for those with curious enquiring minds seeking to make up their own views rather than follow partisan crowds, sign up to blind ‘discipleship’ or form opinions based on loosely referenced media.
+It’s not talking ‘at’ an audience, it’s not a bear-pit debate of polarised views, it’s not a vague discussion.
+An enquiry is for those with curious enquiring minds seeking to make up their own views – rather than follow partisan crowds, sign up to blind ‘discipleship’ or form opinions based on loosely referenced media.

 My framing of ‘Elements around Rewilding’* took 25 mins, whereas the enquiry (including excellent robust exchanges between members of the audience) covered 45 mins.
-A case of gleaning as much information from insightful comments posted under a provocative article, as the piece itself.
+Such as we glean much information from insightful comments posted under a provocative article.

 It’s not easy to frame environmental matters in the media.
 Distracted audiences, short time frames, word count restrictions and debates promoted to raise ‘heat’ (therefore ratings).
-Informed opinion skewered by info deficit.
+Informed opinion is skewered by an information deficit.

-I found it as tricky to cover environmental impacts of sheep farming in a minute (2.35) on BBC Farming Today, as it was to set out my Thunderer on wildlife conservation (under 400 words) in The Times.
+I found it tricky to cover environmental impacts of sheep farming in a minute (2.35) on BBC Farming Today, as it was to set out my Thunderer on wildlife conservation in under 400 words within The Times.

-Can we engineer frames to enable astuter communication of ideas to those that can deliver public benefit, rather than just paint ourselves into idealistic corners merely to garner public opinion?
+How can we engineer better framing of the narrative to enable astuter communication of ideas to those that can deliver public benefit, rather than just paint ourselves into idealistic corners merely to garner public opinion?